Profesor08/svg-sprite-empower/README.md

 # Svg Sprite Empower

-This Figma plugin makes it easy to create svg sprites based on selection.
-Or to pick icons one by one and to use them in yout code.
+Create SVG icon sprites from your Figma selection.
+This plugin simplifies your workflow by automatically generating sprites and providing flexible options for your code.

 ## Features

-- Automatic sprite generation based on selection
+- Generate sprites from your selection
-- Availability to change colors
-- Apply different colors or `css` variables
+- Change colors and apply CSS variables
-- Create custom templates for your icons
+- Create custom icon templates
-- Complete guide
+- Detailed guide included

 ## Contact